sangvinij/user-management-micro-service/README.md

 ## Running tests
 You can run project's tests by running either `pytest` or `task run-tests` from the root directory of the project.
 Make sure that you have `WEBAPP_TESTS_HOST` variable set in `.env` file correctly.
+If you want to run only unit tests you can run `pytest tests/unit`.
+If you want to run integration tests you can run `pytest tests/integration`, but make sure that you've got application server and database operational.
+Integration tests are designed to run on an empty database, but which has all the necessary tables.